The Feline Immunodeficiency Virus Vaccine

 For outdoor cats, it is a whole other story.
 The FIV virus, or “Feline Immunodeficiency Virus,” is spread by bite wounds between cats.
 Adult cats, rather than kittens, are at risk and the American Association of Feline Practitioners recommends that outdoor cats be tested annually for this virus and as well as for the Feline Leukemia Virus (the “FeLV” virus) regardless of their vaccination status.

 FIV, like HIV, can live in its host’s body for years before leading to a life-threatening AIDS situation.
-Ultimately, FIV is suppressive to the immune system and the average life expectancy from the time of diagnosis is five years.
+Ultimately, FIV is suppressive to the immune system and predisposes the cat to numerous opportunistic infections and even cancers.

 In August 2002, Fort Dodge Animal Health (now part of Boehringer Ingelheim) released a vaccine for FIV and promoted it heavily.
 Our hospital has looked long and hard at this vaccine which, on the surface, seems like a good idea for outdoor cats or cats living with FIV positive housemate cats.
 We have chosen to say no to this vaccine at least until more information is available and are happy to list the features of the product that leave us with reservations.